-- To provide only link protection (LP), we used the standard LinkBypass(PLR, NHOP); the set of protected failure scenarios comprises only single link failures.
-(LP-Standard) - To provide only router protection (RP), we used the standard RouterBypass(PLR, NNHOP); the set of protected failure scenarios comprises only single router failures.
-(RP-Standard) - To provide link and router protection (LRP), we used both the standard LinkBypass(PLR, NHOP) and the standard RouterBypass(PLR, NNHOP) for the link and router failures respectively; the set of protected failure scenarios comprises both single link and single router failures.
-(LRP-Standard) - As an alternative to the previous scenarios, we substitute the link bypasses by existing router bypasses (cf. Section III-B.2) wherever possible.
-(LP-SLB) - As another alternative, we use the push back mechanism PushBackBypass(PLR, NHOP) for link bypasses (cf. Section III-B.3) wherever possible.
-(LP-PBM)
+- To provide only link protection (LP), we used the standard LinkDetour(PLR, r{tail}); the set of protected failure scenarios comprises only single link failures.
+(LP-Standard) - To provide only router protection (RP), we used the standard $RouterDetour(PLR, r{tail})$; the set of protected failure scenarios comprises only single router failures.

+- (RP-Standard) - To provide link and router protection (LRP), we used both the standard LinkDetour(PLR, r{tail}) and the standard RouterDetour(PLR, r{tail}) for the link and router failures respectively; the set of protected failure scenarios comprises both single link and single router failures.
+(LRP-Standard) - As an alternative to the previous scenarios, we substitute the link detours by existing router detours (cf. Section IIIB.2) wherever possible.
+Note that this is the standard path layout approach for the detour concept as proposed in [4].
+(LRP-SLD) - As another alternative, we use the push back mechanism PushBackDetour(PLR, r{tail}) for link detours (cf. Section III-B.3) wherever possible.
+(LRP-PBM)